OS2iot/OS2iot-docs/source/programming-guidelines/programming-guidelines.rst

 Code analysis
 ~~~~~~~~~~~~~

-We use ESLint to lint the code an ensure that we follow best practices.
+ESLint is used to lint the code an ensure that the developers follow best practices.

 SIG is used to weekly evaluate code-quality: https://www.softwareimprovementgroup.com/